 How much do Electronic Health Records Management Professionals make?
 Here is the salary and growth data from the Bureau of Labor Statistics:

 According to the BLS data from 2021, the median annual salary was $46,660 or $22.43 per hour.
 The majority of these professionals worked in general medical and surgical hospitals.
 There are other industries that offer even higher pay for EHR management professionals.
 For instance, pharmaceutical and medicine manufacturing offered the highest average annual wage at $62,740.

 Electronic Health Records Job Growth Projections and Forecast

 How fast is the Electronic Health Records Management Professional field growing?

-This increase in demand is attributed to a few of different things:
+This increase in demand is attributed to a few different things:

 - An increase in the aging baby boomer population will require more medical treatment

-- The government mandate has caused the expansion of the use of electronic health records.
+- Additionally, the government mandate has caused the expansion of the use of electronic health records.
 EHR is being adopted now more than ever and this means a flourishing career for many people.

 Those candidates with the best chance of landing a job will be the ones who have trained and gotten their certification.
 Luckily we can connect you with authorized schools or accredited universities that offer this training!